Five Ways to Control Heat Output

 Only one of them involves turning down the air supply

-Everyone who heats with wood struggles with the problem of controlling heat output during the relatively mild weather in fall and spring.
+Everyone who heats with wood (especially those with a non-catalytic stove) struggles with the problem of controlling heat output during the relatively mild weather in fall and spring.
 Just turning down the air control when a stove is making too much heat can often result in more smoke pollution, creosote deposits and wasted energy.
 So here are five different techniques you can use to reduce heat output in mild weather while still producing a clean, efficient burn.

 1. Fuel species